What is Stir Up Sunday?

 Stir Up Sunday History

-‘’Stir up, we beseech thee, O Lord, the wills of thy faithful people; that they, plenteously bringing forth the fruit of good works, may of Thee be plenteously rewarded, through Jesus Christ our Lord’’.
+“Stir up, we beseech thee, O Lord, the wills of thy faithful people; that they, plenteously bringing forth the fruit of good works, may of Thee be plenteously rewarded, through Jesus Christ our Lord’’.

-This prayer is said in many Christian churches on the last Sunday before Advent.
-It’s meant to prepare the congregation for Advent and to ‘stir them up’ to be mindful of the season and all it means.
+The prayer and service on Stir Up Sunday are meant to prepare the congregation for Advent and to ‘stir them up’ to be mindful of the season and all it means.
 It is also a call to do good works and share the message of Jesus Christ and Christmas.

 Stir Up Sunday Today

-Equally, if you don’t have time to make a Christmas Pudding until after Stir Up Sunday, the pudding will still taste good.
-I’ve aged Christmas Puddings for as little as two weeks with good results.
+Of course, you don’t have to make your Christmas Pudding on Stir Up Sunday, it’s just a fun tradition.
+The pudding does need a few weeks to age and mellow, but I have made them much closer to Christmas and all has still been well.
+I have aged Christmas Puddings for as little as two weeks with good results.

 Nowadays lighter recipes are becoming more popular and and there are even Christmas pudding recipes with chocolate and other non-traditional ingredients in them.
 Traditionalists may frown, but they really are yummy!